Andretti Global: Formula One

-The FIA stated that it was not seeking to increase the number of teams on the Formula One grid and some team officials, including CEO of Mercedes F1, Toto Wolff, and team principal of Alfa Romeo, Frédéric Vasseur, were against Andretti's entry, saying that Formula One needed big car manufacturers to add value, like Audi.
-Red Bull Racing team principal Christian Horner stressed that the problem was the distribution of profits, while owner of Aston Martin, Lawrence Stroll, was in favor of the incorporation of Andretti to Formula One.
+Andretti Autosport rebranded as Andretti Global in contemplation of adding a Formula One team.
+In 2022, Michael Andretti filed an application with the FIA, Formula One's governing body, to enter in 2024, and struck a deal to acquire engines from Renault.
+However, the FIA stated that it was not seeking to increase the number of teams on the Formula One grid and some team officials, including CEO of Mercedes F1, Toto Wolff, and team principal of Alfa Romeo, Frédéric Vasseur, were against Andretti's entry, saying that Formula One needed big car manufacturers to add value, like Audi.
+Red Bull Racing team principal Christian Horner stressed that the problem was the distribution of profits, while owner of Aston Martin, Lawrence Stroll, was in favor of the incorporation of Andretti to Formula One, although he would later be against it.
 In another interview, McLaren's CEO Zak Brown showed his support for Andretti, saying other teams that were against Andretti's entry were being short-sighted.